edited by: Karen Nelson

 Though these nuns, both Maria de Agreda and Madre Luisa de Carrion, were not physically present in New Mexico, their visionary or imagined presence not only gave them voices and agency to act as missionaries in the conversion goals of the Catholic Church, it also gave them individual and personal autonomy within their religious community and country.
-By application of this unique and very well argued use of agency, it gives historical scholars a new way to approach female agency within an imaginary space.
-As Evangelisti has demonstrated, using an imagined space might mean agency can be exerted without being physically present, and via an apparition or vision.
+This unique and very well argued use of agency gives historical scholars a new way to approach female agency within an imaginary space where agency can be exerted without physical presence, for example via an apparition or vision.
 Evangelisti has demonstrated that this was not completely out of the ordinary within this period.

-In chapter nine, Barbara Watson Andaya’s essay demonstrates the impact and the role of Catholic imagery and idea of the Virgin Mary in Indonesia.
+In chapter nine, Barbara Watson Andaya demonstrates the impact and the role of Catholic imagery and of the idea of the Virgin Mary in Indonesia.
 Another summary of conference workshops and paper titles is provided in chapter ten and marks the end of section three.

 Pedagogies and the importance of teaching women’s history is the theme of section four.
-In chapter eleven, Susan E. Dinan studies gender disparity within higher education and concludes that to ensure the success of students, both men and women, there needs to be equal representation and accessibility to gender equal curriculums.
-Chapter twelve continues the section with Albert Rabil Jr.’s essay that explores the changing male misogyny with the emergence of two gendered writers of the 14th and 15th century.
+In chapter eleven, Susan E. Dinan studies gender disparity within higher education and concludes that to ensure the success of students, both men and women, there needs to be equal representation and access to gender equal curriculums.
+Chapter twelve continues the section with Albert Rabil Jr.’s essay that explores the changing male misogyny with the emergence of two gendered writers of the 14th and 15th centuries.
 This investigation illustrates ways in which a case study can be used to teach about gender relations.
-Eleonora Stoppino’s essay on ‘Early modern amazons’ is the focus of chapter thirteen.
+Eleonora Stoppino’s essay on ‘Early modern amazons’ constitutes chapter thirteen.
 This essay utilizes the idea of the ‘warrior woman’ as a way of teaching about early modern conflict.
 Chapter fourteen is a summary of conference workshops and closes the fourth and final section of the book.

-While most of the essays in this collection are fascinating and well argued, there is a problem with the book’s layout and its format.
+While most of the essays in this collection are fascinating and well-argued, there is a problem with the book’s layout and its format.
 The inclusion of summary chapters on the workshops held at the 2009 conference, between the four thematic sections, slightly disrupts the flow of historical research and thought.
-One wonders if this is to provide a break for the reader to consider the analyses of the previous section, or perhaps this was simply the editor’s way of providing more information about the symposium itself.
-The chapters did provide insight into the fullest range of possibilities for study, which were beyond the scope of the volume.
-Yet this in itself was frustrating, as the summary chapters are brief summaries of conference papers.
+One wonders if this is to provide a break in which the reader can consider the analyses of the previous section, or perhaps this was simply the editor’s way of providing more information about the symposium itself.
+The chapters do provide insight into the fullest range of possibilities for study, which were beyond the scope of the volume.
+Yet this in itself is frustrating, as the summary chapters are brief summaries of conference papers.

-The summaries did not fit with the overall view of the collection, and seemed to merely tease the reader who may have wanted more information about the papers they find interesting or that are relevant to their own particular studies without having the ability see the full versions.
+The summaries do not fit with the overall view of the collection, and seem to merely tease the reader who may want more information about the papers they find interesting or that are relevant to their own particular studies and yet are unable to see the full versions.
 This also brings up the point of the usability of this source within the scholarly community.
 In fact, Froide remarks on this by simply stating that these conference proceedings are difficult to ‘replicate in print, but the summaries and readings provide a taste.
 If you want to experience the energy behind these exchanges, join us for the next symposium.’ (p. xxiii) This superficial dismissal of the inherent problems with the summary chapters limits the overall effectiveness of the source to the wider historical community.

 The final critique, aimed to be both positive and constructive, is the inclusion of the section on ‘Pedagogies.’
 I will be the first to admit, champion and agree with the need for pedagogical studies on teaching, disseminating and raising awareness of early modern women’s history.
 It is of vital importance, especially in an age where images, idea and notions about women dominate the mainstream and give false and skewed representations of gender roles and women’s place within society.

-Despite these few limitations, overall Attending to Early Modern Women: Conflict and Concord is a valuable collection to read and own as well as employ in further future studies of the lives of early modern women, gender relations and the ways in which female agency can be utilized and expanded upon.
-It helps to document the evolution and current trends within this area, as well as furthering the evidence available for the various topics and theories that are discussed within the volume.
+Despite these few limitations, overall Attending to Early Modern Women: Conflict and Concord is a valuable collection to read and own as well as employ in future studies of the lives of early modern women, gender relations and the ways in which female agency can be utilized and expanded upon.
+It helps to document the evolution and current trends within this area, as well as adding to the evidence available for the various topics and theories that are discussed within the volume.
 It helps to establish a framework in which historians can expand beyond the confines of a European context.
-It does in fact reveal new data, provides new lenses and documents new methodological approaches to historical perspectives on early modern women.
+It does in fact reveal new data, provide new lenses and document new methodological approaches to historical perspectives on early modern women.